 On auscultation, the 1st heart sound (S1) may be soft (or occasionally loud).
 A 3rd heart sound (S3) at the apex reflects a dilated LV and important MR.

-MR murmurs may be confused with tricuspid regurgitation, which can be distinguished because its murmur is augmented during inspiration.
+MR murmurs may be confused with tricuspid regurgitation, which can be distinguished because tricuspid regurgitation murmur is augmented during inspiration.

 If endocarditis or valvular thrombi are suspected, transesophageal echocardiography (TEE) can provide a more detailed view of the mitral valve and LA.
-TEE is also indicated when mitral valve repair instead of replacement is being considered to confirm the anatomy in more detail.
+TEE is also indicated when mitral valve repair instead of replacement is being considered to evaluate the mechanism of MR in more detail.

 An ECG and chest x-ray are usually obtained initially.
 ECG may show LA enlargement and LV hypertrophy with or without ischemia.
 Sinus rhythm is usually present when MR is acute because the atria have not had time to stretch and remodel.

 Chest x-ray in acute MR may show pulmonary edema; abnormalities in cardiac silhouette are not evident unless an underlying chronic disorder is also present.
 Chest x-ray in chronic MR may show LA and LV enlargement.
 It may also show pulmonary vascular congestion and pulmonary edema with heart failure.